Kavinraj90/Smart-Classroom-Automation-System/README.md

 This project is an automated system designed to optimize classroom efficiency and energy management.
 It integrates hardware control with a web-based monitoring interface.

 # Project Files
-Smart Classroom system.pdf: The full documentation and theoretical background of the project. cv.py: The Python script responsible for the backend processing and automation logic. esp32.ino: The firmware code for the ESP32 microcontroller to manage hardware components. index.html: The frontend web interface for remote monitoring and control.
+Smart Classroom system.pdf: The full documentation and theoretical background of the project.\n cv.py: The Python script responsible for the backend processing and automation logic. esp32.ino: The firmware code for the ESP32 microcontroller to manage hardware components. index.html: The frontend web interface for remote monitoring and control.